2018–19 Pac-12 Conference men's basketball season: Coaches

-Post season
+Postseason

 Pac-12 tournament

 Oregon won the conference tournament held March 13–16, 2019, at the T-Mobile Arena, Paradise, NV.
 The top four teams had a bye on the first day.
 Teams were seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.

 NCAA tournament

 Three teams from the conference were selected to participate: Oregon, Washington and Arizona State.